-One of the main inspiration pieces for Tracey was the Coral Bark Maple Tree in this black Crescent Madison garden pot.
+One of the main inspiration pieces for Tracey was the Coral Bark Maple Tree in this black crescent garden pot.
 The amazing red colouring of the trunk, along with the light green foliage, creates a show piece for the patio.

 Using one type of plant per pot is an effective design, especially when they are grouped together.
 This really shows off the different colours and textures of each plant, from the Dusty Miller (above left) to the Lavender.
 For this project we stuck with green, white and blues.

 One of my favourite additions was the Twiggly Wiggly plant (centre above) with it's crazy branches!
 This is a New Zealand plant, with a super mediterranean look.

 Tips: All these plants come from different areas of the world and have different nutritional requirements.
 I used a good 14-14-14 slow release fertilizer in all the soil, to keep them happy and looking great all summer long.